TadiT7/treble_experimentations_wiki/Huawei-Honor-9.md

 #### Need to connect the computer:

-- `Fastboot mode`: long press the volume down key + power button.
+- `Fastboot mode`: long press the volume down key + power button(Or connect the cable to the computer and hold down the volume up key + volume down key.).

 - `eRecovery mode`: long press the volume up key + power button.